matze-dd/Tex2txt/README.md

 Unnecessary creation of empty lines therefore can be avoided, sentences and paragraphs remain intact.
-This is demonstrated in file [Example.md](Example.md), and a more complete application of the script is documented in section [Tool integration](#tool-integration) below.
+This is demonstrated in file [Example.md](Example.md), and a more complete application of the script is addressed in section [Tool integration](#tool-integration) below.

 The first part of the Python script gathers LaTeX macros and environments